c3rebro/Elatec.NET/README.md

 ﻿# Elatec.NET
  Elatec TWN4 SimpleProtocol Wrapper for .NET
+-
 Reader-Shop: https://www.elatec-shop.de/de/

 DEV-Kit: https://www.elatec-rfid.com/int/twn4-dev-pack

+Tested devices:
+* TWN4/B1.06/CCB4.51/PRS1.04/5 (TWN4 Multitec 2 Legic HF LF)
+* TWN4/B1.50/NCB4.51/PRS1.04/5 (TWN4 Multitec Legic 45)
+* TWN4/B1.06/CCF4.51/PRS1.04   (TWN4 Multitec)

 Hint: Some readers may show unexpected behavior.
-Especially with Legic Capable "TWN4 Multitec (2) HF LF Legic 45" usage example:
+Especially with Legic Capable "TWN4 Multitec (2) HF LF Legic 45".
+Reason is that some ISO14443 commands are executed by the internal legic chip.

+Examples:
+* SelectTag() is only supported by native readers without legic chip, SearchTag() must be used in order to select a Tag.
+* MifareClassic_LoginAsync() needs the sectornumber.
+Elatec has a special calculating algorithm for the expected sectornumber.
+Every sector above sec32 (mifare 4k) is 4times bigger that the lower sectors.
+They expect the sectornumber also to be timed by 4.
+So the sectornumber 33 is (33 – 32) * 4 + 32 = 36 dec.
+Sector 38 is (38 – 32) * 4 + 32 = 56 dec and so on.

+usage example:

     using Elatec.NET;